Armandpl/armandpl_blog/pages/resume.md

 [Recommendation letter link](https://armandpl.com/assets/rec_letter_anthony_rix.pdf){:target="_blank"}

-* I built a computer vision pipeline from the ground up.
-The aim of the project was to detect objects on images taken by an embedded system.
-I set up labeling tools, trained the model and prepared it’s deployment to production.
+* Built an object detection pipeline from the ground.
+I set up labeling tools, trained the model and deployed it to production, on an embedded system.
-* I later ported the inference part of the pipeline to an embedded system.
+* Created software to compute probable paths and ETA for cargo ships and tankers.
-* I built software to compute probable paths and ETA for cargo ships and tankers.
+* Demonstrated software capabilities to management by creating interactive demos.

 ## Front-end developer at [JEECE](https://www.jeece.fr/)